 Zach was young, zealous, Jewish, and in his late twenties.
 He was more religious than most Jews his age and proud of it.
-He always provided youthful energy to the other three friends who were all older.
-His zeal was often tempered by Elliott and Billie, and sometimes by Jobe.
+He always provided youthful energy to the other three friends, who were all older.
+Elliott and Billie often tempered his zeal, as did Jobe.
 They were all good friends, and they made a good team of interventionists.
-They had, many times in the past, inserted themselves into other people's lives to help get them straightened out.
-But, their attention turned toward Jobe, much to his shock and surprise.
-The three of them turned on the fourth and intervened - for his sake, and for his own good.
+Many times, they had inserted themselves into other people's lives to help get them straightened out.
+But now, their attention turned toward Jobe, much to his shock and surprise.
+The three of them turned on the fourth and intervened - for his sake and for his own good.
 "I think we've talked enough," said Elliott, taking charge again.
-"We've certainly been loud enough," he said looking at Ellie.
+"We've certainly been loud enough," he said, looking at Ellie.
 "I'd like to suggest we meet in some private setting where we can talk this through and get Jobe some help."
 Jobe and Ellie glanced at each other, carefully holding in their smiles.
 "Jobe?
 Are you good with that - meeting privately?" said Elliott, with even more authority.
-"Sure," said Jobe, glancing at Ellie who pretended not to notice.
+"Sure," said Jobe, glancing at Ellie, who pretended not to notice.
 "But where?"
 "We can meet at my family's cabin," offered Zach.
 "It's about twenty miles up Interstate 50, just past Pollock Pines."
 Billie quickly turned her head toward Zach.
 "I didn't know you had a cabin!"
 "Yep, we do."
 "And it's a beauty," said Jobe.
 "Great place to meet.
 I've been there."
 "I'll send you all a map," said Zach.